Mountain Gate Building Instructions

 Cut kabob skewers for the bars and balsa wood strips for the crossbars.

 Tape the crossbars onto the sheet then glue the kabob skewers down using white glue.
-The crossbars go past the arch on each side.

 I spray painted the bars black and dry-brushed them with silver.
 Then I glued them behind the bridge front.

 The photo looks a little strange because I had to color out the confusing shadows between the bars.
 I cut a piece of paper for the lock where the two sets of bars meet in the middle.

 For the water, I'm going to use spackling compound.
 It's a pre-mixed joint filler used to fix cracks in the wall.
 You can also use drywall joint compound instead.